 The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and a Bluetooth® adapter.
 A Sirius satellite radio tuner and antenna may be installed in lieu of the Bluetooth® adapter upon request.
-It is located inside the console with speakers in the cockpit.
+It is located inside the console with two speakers in the forward cockpit and two in the helm area.
 The unit can be remotely operated with the touch pad mounted at the helm station.
 Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.
-See "Stereo System Layout" on page 8-23 for a layout diagram.
+See "Stereo System Layout" on page 8-22 for a layout diagram.